OpenStackOnRaPi/ostackinstall/README.md

 As of mid July 2025, a number of cluster configurations have been tested thoroughly.
 Each configuration was determined by Raspberry Pi board type (4B and 5), Kolla-Ansible OpenStack release (2023.1 and 2025.1), virtualization type (Qemu emulation and KVM).
 In all cases, the RPis run under Raspberry Pi OS (Debian 12).
 We confirm that KVM virtualization works excellent on RPi 4 and RPi 5 for both tested releases of Kolla-Ansible/OpenStack (2023.1, 2025.1).
 Qemu only works well on RPi 4, and the VMs are more than twice as slow compared to when host-passthrough KVM is used.
 Qemu doesn't work on RPi 5 because there is no support for the Cortex-A76 processor model in the libvirt package installed by Kolla-Ansible (we base this conclusion on our analysis of libvirtd logs).
 Moreover, in all cases tested we had to increase the swap memory size on the OpenStack control node from 512 MB (being the default value in the Raspberry Pi OS) to a much safer capacity of 4 GB.

-In summary, both the Raspberry Pi 4 and 5 are great platforms for setting up small and cheap, bare metal OpenStack clusters for education purposes.
+In summary, both the Raspberry Pi 4 and 5 are suitable for setting up small and cheap, bare metal OpenStack clusters for education purposes.
 To achieve uniformity of this description, we will ultimately strive to refer to only one installer version – Kolla-Ansible 2025.1.
 However, the current (July 20, 2025) version of this guide still refers to release 2023.1 of Kolla-Ansible, which should be taken into account when working with the 2025.1 release.
 This will be revised soon, and further updates will be added as new results or recommendations emerge.

 ## Table of contents